neilfx1/hashicorp-vault-yubihsm2/README.md

 - `README.md`: You are here.
 - `yubihsm_pkcs11.conf`: Example connector configuration file for use with PKCS#11.
-- `01-initial-setup.md`: Instructions for setting up the YubiHSM and Vault.
+- `01-initial-setup.md`: Instructions for setting up the YubiHSM2 and Vault.

 ---